Oil refinery: History

 In North America, the first oil well was drilled in 1858 by James Miller Williams in Oil Springs, Ontario, Canada.
 In the United States, the petroleum industry began in 1859 when Edwin Drake found oil near Titusville, Pennsylvania.
 The industry grew slowly in the 1800s, primarily producing kerosene for oil lamps.
 In the early twentieth century, the introduction of the internal combustion engine and its use in automobiles created a market for gasoline that was the impetus for fairly rapid growth of the petroleum industry.
 The early finds of petroleum like those in Ontario and Pennsylvania were soon outstripped by large oil "booms" in Oklahoma, Texas and California.

 Samuel Kier established America's first oil refinery in Pittsburgh on Seventh Avenue near Grant Street, in 1853.
 Polish pharmacist and inventor Ignacy Łukasiewicz established an oil refinery in Jasło, then part of the Austro-Hungarian Empire (now in Poland) in 1854.

 The first large refinery opened at Ploiești, Romania, in 1856–1857.

 It was in Ploiesti that, 51 years later, in 1908, Lazăr Edeleanu, a Romanian chemist of Jewish origin who got his PhD in 1887 by discovering amphetamine, invented, patented and tested on industrial scale the first modern method of liquid extraction for refining crude oil, the Edeleanu process.
 This increased the refining efficiency compared to pure fractional distillation and allowed a massive development of the refining plants.
 Successively, the process was implemented in France, Germany, U.S. and in a few decades became worldwide spread.
 In 1910 Edeleanu founded "Allgemeine Gesellschaft für Chemische Industrie" in Germany, which, given the success of the name, changed to Edeleanu GmbH, in 1930.
-During Nazi's time, the company was bought by the Deutsche Erdöl-AG and Edeleanu, being of Jewish origin, moved back to Romania.
+During the time of Nazi rule, the company was bought by the Deutsche Erdöl-AG and Edeleanu, being of Jewish origin, moved back to Romania.
 After the war, the trademark was used by the successor company EDELEANU Gesellschaft mbH Alzenau (RWE) for many petroleum products, while the company was lately integrated as EDL in the Pörner Group.

 The Ploiești refineries, after being taken over by Nazi Germany, were bombed in the 1943 Operation Tidal Wave by the Allies, during the Oil Campaign of World War II.

 Another close contender for the title of hosting the world's oldest oil refinery is Salzbergen in Lower Saxony, Germany.
 Salzbergen's refinery was opened in 1860.